meergo/analytics-kotlin/README.md

 # Meergo Kotlin SDK

+---

+## 🚨 Important note. 🚧 Please note that this SDK is still under development, has not been released, and is therefore not yet usable.
+Therefore, the commands and documentation provided here may not work or may be changed without notice.
+Stay tuned for updates. 👀

+---

 The Meergo Kotlin SDK lets you send customer event data from your Android applications to your specified destinations.

 ## SDK setup requirements